-For these moms, higher education may seem unattainable without generous financial aid.
-These aid may come in many forms, from grants and scholarships (free money), work-study (earned money) to federal loans (borrowed money).
+For these moms, higher education may seem like a far-fetched idea.
+Fortunately, there are plenty of options that make returning to school a reality — from grants and scholarships (free money), work-study (earned money) to federal loans (borrowed money).

 Also known as college aid, institutional aid is provided by the individual colleges and universities.
 Early in the application process, you’re expected to fill out CSS PROFILE form in addition to, or instead of, the FAFSA form.

 This process helps colleges calculate the amount you are expected to contribute to your college expenses and determine how much aid will be allocated to you.